The Pulpit Truth

 The direction the statue faces has not changed since installation.

-Dorsey said Part 1 of the series focused on what he called "the theology of the body" as it applies to public monuments.
+Doring said Part 1 of the series focused on what he called "the theology of the body" as it applies to public monuments.
 Parts 2 through 4 will address, respectively, the history of Roman religious iconography in civic spaces, a biblical framework for community standards, and "what a faithful response looks like in practical terms."
 He did not specify what a faithful response looks like in practical terms.

 The city of Birmingham's Office of Tourism and Events declined to comment.
 A representative noted that the Vulcan statue is a registered Alabama landmark and draws approximately 150,000 visitors annually, adding that the visitor center at the statue's base includes an educational exhibit on Birmingham's industrial history.

-Dorsey acknowledged that the statue has been positioned as it is for 90 years.
+Doring acknowledged that the statue has been positioned as it is for 90 years.
 He said this was his point.

 "I am not arguing that this is new," he said.
 "I am arguing that the duration of the problem does not diminish the problem.
 The people of Lot's day had been living a certain way for a long time.
 That did not make it acceptable."